cv21/gen/README.md

 Flexible code generation tool which perfectly integrates with your project.

 ### Main Features
-- Pluggable versioned and widely customizable code generators
+- Extensible, versioned and widely customizable code generators
 - Verbose code generation config
-- Parsed Go code as a set of convenient instrument for easy and fast creation of new code generators
+- Convenient API for fastest creation of new code generators

 ### Limitations
 - It's hard to make a custom AST walker.
 You work with already parsed go code which is most convenient for almost all cases.